How to extract Lotus Notes views and documents [Screencast]

 We put together two really brief screencasts to show you how to export IBM Lotus Notes views and documents from a typical database using Seascape for Notes.

-Export data from Lotus Notes database: When export to CSV is not enough
+Extract data from Lotus Notes database: When export to CSV is not enough

 In the first screencast, we compare an application view in the Lotus Notes client with the same view rendered in a web browser.
 The demo shows that information context is preserved, including the Lotus Notes view and document hierarchy, metadata, and file attachments.